The Apple-1 Registry

 Go to previous entry #45 - Go to next entry #47

 Note: This is the 46th entry in the list and not the 46th Apple-1 produced.
-The Apple-1 does not have a serial number.
+The Apple-1 does not have a regular serial number.
+Only some Apple-1 got a handwritten serial number.

 'Joe Altieri' Apple-1 - number 46 in the Registry